AhsanWritesCode/FileOrganizer/README.md

 **THIS PROCESS IS NOT REVERSABLE!**

 1. Open a terminal window
-2. cd into the directory where you've saved the .py file type python .\FileOrganizer.py
+2. cd into the directory where you've saved the .py file using the terminal
+3. Type python .\FileOrganizer.py in the terminal
-3. Input the address of the directory you'd like to organize.
+4. Input the address of the directory you'd like to organize.

 This will take every file in the directory and create a new folder in the inputted directory based on their file types.
 It will then put each file of a respective type into its respective folder.